voc0der/lurker/readme.md

 ### lurker

 This is a fork of https://github.com/oppiliappan/lurker/ and I respect their work!
+It adds `SSO` via Remote Header Authorization.

 lurker is a selfhostable, read-only reddit client. it is better than old-reddit because: